-- Financial obligations as agreed to in the JCC Brooklyn/Kings Bay YM-YWHA Contract must be met in full.

-- An up-to-date medical form with a full immunization record must be on file.
-JCC Brooklyn cannot accept students that are not fully vaccinated.
+- Financial obligations as agreed to in the JCC Brooklyn/Kings Bay YM-YWHA Contract must be met in full. - An up-to-date medical form with a full immunization record must be on file.
+JCC Brooklyn North Williamsburg cannot accept students that are not fully vaccinated! - Completed emergency card (updated each year). - Pick up/drop off form - Photo Consent form - Emergency cards

-- COVID -19 waiver

-- Pick up authorization

-- Sunscreen form

-- OCFS Health Screening Form

-- Autopay Form